How To Copy Font From Image & Embed It In Your Project

 • Use a font recognition tool like What The Font or Identi font to identify the font.

-• Once you’ve identified the font, you can download it and use it in your designs!
+• Once you’ve identified the font, you can download it and use it in your designs.

 Manually Identifying Fonts Using Graphic Design Software

 Manually identifying fonts can be done using graphic design software.
-The font can be identified by selecting the text and examining its characteristics, such as the shape of the letters and the spacing between them.
-This process can be time-consuming and may require some knowledge of typography.
-However, there are also online tools available that can help identify fonts more quickly and easily.
+The font can be identified by selecting the text and examining its characteristics, such as the shape of the letters and the spacing between them in quality images.

 Extract Font From An Image Using Mobile Apps